system-transparency/stfe/doc/api.md

 update](https://wiki.mozilla.org/Security/Binary_Transparency).
 It is assumed that the entities relying on the checksum type know how to find the artifact source (if not already at hand) and then reproduce the logged hash from it.

-Note that the entry timestamp allows anyone to derive rough statistics on the time between submission and merge into the log's Merkle tree.
-Base such a diff on the first STH (timestamp) that incorporated a given entry.

-TODO: move timestamp outside of the (signed) structure that is submitted?
-It is less error-prone if the log does the time-stamping at its own discretion.
-E.g., a `leaf_v1` that then switches onto a `checksum_v1`?

 ### Signed Debug Info
 RFC 6962 uses Signed Certificate Timestamps (SCTs) as promises of public